Summer registration is now open!

-Age ranges listed for each week of programming are suggestions based on the planned projects.
-If your artist is interested in a certain week’s theme and falls outside of the suggested age range, email Maya to discuss if it may be a good fit for your child.
+Age ranges for each week are suggestions based on the planned projects and materials.
+If an artist interested in a particular theme falls outside of the age range, please email Maya to discuss if the program may be a good fit.

 9:30am – 12:00pm